-In the event of an application not leading to the issue of a licence, a refund will be provided.
-Other costs incurred by an applicant such as the cost of any medical and DSA test and criminal record check (paid directly to the provider) or knowledge test will not be reimbursed.

-In the event of a licensed driver or operator surrendering their licence before its expiry, no refund will be provided.

-Where the surrender is as a result of illness certified to the Council by a registered medical practitioner, a pro rata refund shall be payable for the remaining full months of the licence.

-All licence fees must be paid by credit/debit card.
+- 7.1 In the event of an application not leading to the issue of a licence, a refund will be provided.
+Other costs incurred by an applicant such as the cost of any medical and DSA test and criminal record check (paid directly to the provider) or knowledge test will not be reimbursed. - 7.2 In the event of a licence holder (driver or vehicle) or an operator surrendering their licence before its expiry, no refund will be provided. - 7.3 Where the surrender is as a result of illness certified to the Council by a registered medical practitioner, a pro rata refund shall be payable for the remaining full months of the licence. - 7.4 All licence fees must be paid by credit/debit card. - 7.5 Any agreement to refund fees by the Council will be subject to an administration fee. - 7.6 Refunds will only be granted within the licence period.
+Any request for refunds outside of the licence period timescale will be refused.

-8. Service standards
+8 Service standards

-Subject to amendment from time to time by the Head of Regulatory Services it is the intention of the Council to offer the following service levels:

-You are able to contact the customer service team by email, through the website, or by phone who will take your enquiry and details of which will be passed to the appropriate member of the licensing team.
+- 8.1 Subject to amendment from time to time by the Head of Regulatory Services it is the intention of the Council to offer the following service levels: - 8.2 You are able to contact the customer service team by email, through the website, or by phone who will take your enquiry and details of which will be passed to the appropriate member of the licensing team.
 This process is to reduce the need for licence-holders to travel to the council offices and to allow the team to deal with enquiries as effectively as possible.

-The customer services team can be contacted by phone from 8:30am to 5:30pm, Monday to Thursday and 8:30 to 5:00pm on Fridays (excluding Bank Holidays) and can be contacted on 01923 776611.
+8.3 The customer services team can be contacted by phone on 01923 776611 from 8:30am to 5:30pm, Monday to Thursday and 8:30 to 5:00pm on Fridays (excluding Bank Holidays).

-The One Stop Shop is open for visitors from 8.30am to 5.00pm, Monday to Thursday, 8.30am to 4:30pm Fridays (excluding Bank Holidays) at Three Rivers House, Northway Rickmansworth WD3 1RL.
-Drivers can e-mail general enquiries to: enquiries@threerivers.gov.uk or licensing.team@threerivers.gov.uk

-Although the Council has 28 days to issue a licence upon receipt of a valid application, the Licensing section will strive to:-

-- Issue a private hire driver/hackney carriage driver licence as promptly as possible and usually within 7 working days of the application being validated - Issue a private hire/hackney carriage vehicle licence as promptly as possible and usually within 7 working days of the date of receipt of a complete and valid application - Issue change of vehicle licences as promptly as possible and usually within 2 working days of the application being validated.
+- 8.4 The One Stop Shop is open for visitors from 8.30am to 5.00pm, Monday to Thursday, 8.30am to 4:30pm Fridays (excluding Bank Holidays) at Three Rivers House, Northway Rickmansworth WD3 1RL (this is subject to change at the Councils discretion).
+Drivers are encouraged to e-mail general enquiries to: enquiries@threerivers.gov.uk or licensing.team@threerivers.gov.uk - 8.5 Although the Council has 28 days to issue a licence upon receipt of a valid application, the Licensing section will strive to:- - Issue a private hire driver/hackney carriage driver licence as promptly as possible and usually within 7 working days of the application being validated - Issue a private hire/hackney carriage vehicle licence as promptly as possible and usually within 7 working days of the date of receipt of a complete and valid application - Issue change of vehicle licences as promptly as possible and usually within 2 working days of the application being validated.

-9. Notification of decisions
+9 Notification of decisions

-Any notice required to be served by the Council under this licence or under any of the provisions of the Local Government (Miscellaneous Provisions) Act 1976 shall be deemed to have been properly served if sent by pre-paid post to, or left at the last known address of, the holder of the licence.
+9.1 Any notice required to be served by the Council under this licence or under any of the provisions of the Local Government (Miscellaneous Provisions) Act 1976 shall be deemed to have been properly served if sent by pre-paid post to, or left at the last known address of, the holder of the licence.
 Notices may also be served by email and will be deemed served on the individual once sent.

-10. Monitoring
+10 Monitoring